Nastapoka arc: Geology

-The bedrock that comprises the shoreline and landscape that lies inland of the Nastapoka arc largely consists of Archean-age rocks of the Superior craton.
+The bedrock that comprises the shoreline and landscape that lies inland of the Nastapoka arc largely consists of Archean rocks of the Superior craton.
 In areal distribution, these rocks consist of about 60% Archean granitic plutons and granitic gneiss.
 The granitic rocks include typically foliated granodiorites, quartz diorites, quartz monzonites, granites; related intrusive rocks; and their metamorphosed equivalents.
 Less common in occurrence are layered gneisses, migmatites, and hybrid rocks that often form easterly-trending linear belts.
 About 20% of the Superior craton consists of metamorphosed Archean volcanic and sedimentary rocks.
 They occur as tightly folded, lightly metamorphosed greenschist preserved in easterly-trending, elongate-to-irregular structural basins known as greenstone belts.
 The most abundant volcanic rock is metamorphosed basalts that exhibit primary structures, e.g. pillow lavas, indicative of underwater volcanic eruptions.
 The metamorphosed sedimentary strata consist largely of interbedded mudstones and sandstones exhibiting sedimentary structures indicative of turbidites.

 A large triangular area surrounding Richmond Gulf, which includes a short segment of the Nastapoka arc, is underlain by about 1 km of undeformed, pink and red, mainly fluvial, feldspar-rich sandstone that is interbedded with minor beds of conglomerate and basaltic, subaerial lava flows.
 These strata, which are known as the Richmond Gulf Group, rest unconformably on Archean crystalline rocks of the Superior craton and are now preserved by downfaulting only within the Richmond Gulf Graben.
 The graben, its faults, and the Richmond Gulf Group are unconformably overlain by the strata of the Nastapoka Group.

 The portion of Hudson Bay immediately offshore of and partially encircled by the Nastapoka arc is underlain by Early Proterozoic strata of the Nastapoka Group.
 Adjacent to the Nastapoka arc, these strata form a homocline that dips gently westward and consists of unmetamorphosed to slightly metamorphosed sandstone, stromatolite-bearing dolomite, banded iron formation, and basalt.
 Further west, exposed in the Ottawa and Belcher Islands, the strata of the Nastapoka Group become highly faulted and tightly, often isoclinally, folded.
 These strata unconformably overlie Archean strata of the Superior craton and Proterozoic Richmond Group.
 The unconformity between the Early Proterozoic Nastapoka Group and the underlying Archean Superior craton lies just inland of Nastapoka arc as defined by the edge of arcuate eastern coastline of Hudson Bay.
 The unconformity consists of undeformed stromatolite-bearing dolomites overlying either foliated Archean granodiorite or the tilted and eroded strata of the Richmond Gulf Group.
 A thin, conglomeratic quartz sandstone separates the dolomites from the underlying strata and forms the base of the Nastapoka Group.